Swiss student permit and visa

 Students wishing to study in Switzerland must obtain the proper permits from the authorities to stay in the country.
 Here's how the process works.

 Student visas are issued much like permits for foreign workers, with students from European countries enjoying more relaxed procedures than those from third states.
+The Swiss student permits process is slightly different for EU and non-EU nationals.

 EU/EFTA nationals

 Applicants must prove they have health insurance and enough funds to cover living costs.
-They must prove they have come to Switzerland to study full time and that they are properly enrolled at a university or a recognised college.
+They must prove they have come to Switzerland to study full-time and that they are properly enrolled at a university or a recognised college.

 A residence permit will usually be issued for the duration of the programme but may need to be renewed each year until the completion of the studies, depending on the student’s situation.
+In some cases, the Swiss student permits requirements can be a bit more demanding.

 Students can hold jobs, but for no more than 15 hours a week.
-Otherwise they are considered employed and must apply for a work permit.
+Otherwise, they are considered employed and must apply for a work permit.

 A spouse and dependent children may join the student in Switzerland.
 Family members may also work.
 However, the student must show that he or she has enough resources to support any family members, including adequate living space.